VOLTTRON/openeis/documentation/developer_doc/unit_testing_applications.md

 Load Variability           | 0
 Peak Load Benchmark        | 2.3333333

-*TODO: These numbers might have to change, since I (DML) changed the count of data in the column they apparently came from.
-Or was there a connection?*

-## Set up database in OpenEIS
+# Set up database in OpenEIS

-*TODO: Need hyperlink to user documentation of basic operations.
-Question-- is it necessary to "flush" first, in order to start with a clean slate?*

 ## Creating a fixture

 Now we want to save the state of this database as is.
 Django provides a function `dumpdata` that will store the data as a "fixture".
 A fixture is a `JSON`-formatted file containing the contents of the database.
-For complete documentation on this command, refer to [Django's documentation][DjangoDocsFixture].
+For complete documentation on this command, refer to [Django's documentation](https://docs.djangoproject.com/en/1.6/ref/django-admin/#dumpdata-appname-appname-appname-model).

     > openeis  dumpdata  >  your_application_fixture.json